nisargbarot17/DailyShoppingList/README.md

 # ShoppingList

-A shopping list ap where you can create lists as the name suggests.
+A shopping list app where you can create lists as the name suggests.

 # Funcionalities